-As a student, you are responsible for learning the program requirements of the school to which you plan to transfer.
-Consult with our Career and Counseling Services or a Chemeketa advisor.
-You should also make early contact with an advisor at OSU to learn of any possible changes in a program.
+As a student, you are responsible for learning the departmental requirements of the school to which you plan to transfer.
+Consult with Chemeketa's Counseling and Career Services or a Chemeketa advisor.
+Also you should make early contact with an advisor at OSU to learn of any possible changes in an academic area.